robotman2412/boa-risc-v/README.md

 ## History
 Because my previous RISC-V CPU, [Axo32](https://github.com/robotman2412/Axolotl-Risc-V), successfully ran code but had crippling issues with the memory architecture, I decided to start my second generation early.

 Boa32 is my second attempt at RISC-V, with a longer pipeline and simpler memory bus than Axo32 has.
-It will initially have the same features (RV32IM_Zicsr) but I plan to expand the scope later on (to RV32IMAC_Zicsr_Zifencei) to implement more RISC-V features.
+It initially had the same features (`RV32IM_Zicsr`) but I'm expanding the scope (to `RV32IMAC_Zicsr_Zifencei`) to implement more RISC-V features.